D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 :::caution Caution

-  - Operators used in floating-point models need to comply with the operator constraint conditions of the Horizon algorithm toolchain.
+  - Operators used in floating-point models need to comply with the operator constraint conditions of the D-Robotics algorithm toolchain.
 Please refer to the [**Supported Operator List**](./supported_op_list) section for details.

   - Currently, the conversion tool only supports the conversion of models with output count less than or equal to 32.